Why Hire a Professional Canine Massage Practitioner?

-I think it is valuable and important for you, as a pet parent, to give your dog regular, gentle massages.
+I think it is valuable and important for you, as a pet parent, to give your dog gentle, regular massages.

-This enables you not only to get to know your dog's body well, and thereby be attuned to any changes, but it will also deepen your connection to your dog.
+This enables you not only to get to know your dog's body well, and thereby be attuned to any changes, but it will also deepen your connection to your beloved pet.